antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

   .encode('color', 'genre');
 ```

-### callback parameters
+### Callback Prameters

-The callback coded in 4.0 will provide the corresponding fields from the original data.
-Callbacks coded in 5.0 only provide raw data.
+The callback of encode in 4.0 will provide the corresponding fields from the original data.
+In 5.0, the callback of encode only provide raw data.

 ```js
 // 4.0